 When it was whites who made up the majority of U.S. immigrants, it really mattered if you were Irish, Italian, or some other white ethnicity.
 The Irish, in particular, were denigrated and dehumanized.
 If one wasn’t Irish, it certainly wasn’t a group that most people would want to associate themselves with.

 Over generations, though, and as new immigrant groups came in and were contrasted to Europeans, the distinctions between white ethnics began to fade.
 Eventually, ethnicity became optional for white people.
 They could claim an ethnicity, or several, of their choice; others would accept whatever they said without argument; or they could say they were just American.

 Once the distinctions no longer mattered and the stigma of being Irish had faded, then Irish dance could be something anyone did and others would want to do.
 And, so, now anyone does.
 The three-time winner of the All-Ireland Dancing Championship in Dublin is a biracial, black, Jewish kid from Ohio.

 Today, the big Irish dance production is “Heartbeat of Home,” a show that Burke describes as a “multicultural fusion” that delivers “plenty of solid Irish dance steps.”
 Irish dance is evolving, borrowing and melding with other cultural traditions — and it increasingly belongs to everyone — in the great drama of ethnic and racial invention and re-invention.

-Thanks so much to @Mandahl, a proud grandmother of two world class Irish dancers, for suggesting I write about this!Lisa Wade, PhD is a professor at Occidental College.
-She is the author of American Hookup, a book about college sexual culture, and a textbook about gender; and a forthcoming Introduction to Sociology text.
+Thanks so much to @Mandahl, a proud grandmother of two world class Irish dancers, for suggesting I write about this!Lisa Wade, PhD is a Visiting Scholar at Tulane University.
+She is the author of American Hookup, a book about college sexual culture; a textbook about gender; and a forthcoming Introduction to Sociology text.
 You can follow her on Twitter and Instagram.